What to do when someone dies and leaves a will

 Before you can work out the value of the deceased’s share of a jointly, you’ll have to find out how it was owned.
 Examples of this type of assets are a car, a house or a piece of land.

-They may have owned this asset either as:
+They might have owned this asset either as:

 Asset owned as ‘joint tenants’